Recital Guidelines

 Once your recital is confirmed, you will receive your Recital Packet with the next steps for planning and completing your recital requirements.
 You will use some of the resources below to complete those steps.

-Recital Program Template
+Recital Program

 Part of the recital preparation process includes preparing your program.
 Refer to the Recital Program Guidelines and Approval form included in the Recital Packet, to create your program.
 Follow the format found in the instructions.
-If you need technical assistance, email the program editor.
+If you need technical assistance, email the program editor

 Stage Crew Needs and Recording Services